 The exchange rate is embedded in the supplier’s quote to you.

-- Raise PriceWhen the exchange rate goes down, supplier may raise price, because they receive less money in Chinese Yuan.
+- They Raise Their Price.
+When the exchange rate goes down, your supplier may raise their prices, because otherwise, they’ll receive less money in Chinese Yuan.

 What Should You Do?